aferrariSpark/SliceChallenge/README.md

 		./gradlew test

 Notes:
-* If the board size input does not match the proper format, an exception will be throwed, an error message will be printed in console and the application will end.
+* If the board size input does not match the proper format, an error message will be printed in console and the application will end.

-* If any of the instruction inputs does not match the proper format, and exception will be throwed, an error message will be printed in console and the application will end.
+* If any of the instruction inputs does not match the proper format, an error message will be printed in console and the application will end.

-* If any offset exceeds the board
+* If any offset exceeds the board dimensions, an error message will be printed in console and the application will end.